capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 > <kbd>1</kbd> Start Time   ✅ <!-- :heavy_check_mark: -->

-**Solution**:

-Provide feedback and tips to item developers and run some tag clean-up before extracting the text that must be included in the XLIFF files (tools like TransTools Document Cleaner can be used for that) <span id="14">[[14]](#1)</span>.

 The solution of this issue does not affect how the source content is prepared, but instead it relates to the pre-processing of the source content, before it is prepared.
-The actually preparation (parsing, extraction and segmentation) is the same regardless of whether the issue is present in the source files.
+The actual preparation (parsing, extraction and segmentation) is the same regardless of whether the issue is present in the source files.

+#### Tip

+Provide feedback and tips to content authors and item developers and run some tag clean-up before extracting the text that must be included in the XLIFF files (tools like CodeZapper or TransTools Document Cleaner can be used for that in Word)<span id="14">[[14]](#14)</span>.

-### Ending segments at linebreaks
+### 3.3.
+Ending segments at line breaks

-In some cases, linebreaks are used to limit the length of each line in the text.
-When the text is HTML, the text might be broken down at linebreak tags.
+In some cases, line breaks are used to limit the length of each line in the source text.
+During extraction, the text might be split down at these line break tags.

 For example:
 > <kbd>1</kbd> Since the 1970s, scientists have been\